-All pupils undergo baseline testing and screening for access arrangements in their first term at the school.
+All pupils undergo baseline testing in their first term at the school.
 The Sub-Warden Academic and the Head of Learning Support will use this data to identify pupils with potential learning difficulties and thereafter further investigation, support and assessment will be considered.